NexPlayer/iOS-SDK/advanced.md

 **Returns**

 The CTS of last frame in the buffer.
-If there is no frame, returnNXBufferInfoValueNotAvailable.
+If there is no frame, return NXBufferInfoValueNotAvailable.

-#### - (NSUInteger) totalDuration: (NXBufferInfoMediaType)mediaType
+#### - (NSUInteger) totalDuration: (NXBufferInfoMediaType) mediaType

 This method gets the total duration of frames in the buffer.